martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 ```math
 RV = \sqrt{\sum r_{t, t'}^2}
 ```
-where the sum is taken over all consecutive time instants for with in a given time_id.
+where the sum is taken over all consecutive time instants within a given time_id.

 ## ETL pipeline